Studying from home

 - What are the roles of the parents?

-- Parents will be involved to discipline their child(ren).
-If they notice any symptoms – a fever, or a new continuous cough, or a loss of, or change in, their normal sense of taste or smell (anosmia) – pupils should remain home
+- If parents notice any symptoms – a fever, or a new continuous cough, or a loss of, or change in, their normal sense of taste or smell (anosmia) – pupils must remain home.

 - Do my children need to wear a mask?

 - Secondary pupils need to wear a mask.
 Although it is not mandatory by the British government, CFBL decided to follow the most restrictive rules between French and British governments.
-In that case, according to our class sizes, we will ask the secondary pupils to wear their masks inside the class room.
+In that case, due to our class sizes, we will ask the secondary pupils to wear their masks inside the class room, in communal areas and in the playground as described in our protocols.

 - Each family is free to bring the mask they want, paper or fabric made.
 Here’s the list of criteria to take into account when choosing a face covering mask: